 A large portion of success in life boils down to how you live your life, or to put into sports terms, how you play the game.
 I am accused on a somewhat regular basis of using sports metaphors to talk about life.
 It is true.
 I think that many lessons I learned playing sports can be applied to life.
 Life is a game we all play.
 It is up to you to decide how you are going to play the game of life.

 I recommend you play the game hard, and have fun along the way.
 Be sure to do both.
 In order to play the game hard, you must first play your part.
 I believe that life is a team sport.
 We enter and leave the world alone, but we spend almost all of our days with others.
 If you look at great teams, they are made of great players.
 I believe that we all have a part to play, or a contribution to make in this world.
-Each of us have different backgrounds, talents, experiences, perspectives, opinions, knowledge, skills, and ideas.
+Each of us has different backgrounds, talents, experiences, perspectives, opinions, knowledge, skills, and ideas.
 It is important that you figure out what skills God has gifted to you.
 Each of us is unique, so I challenge you to step-up and play your part.
 Don’t wait for others to ask for your contribution.
 Figure out what you have to offer, and offer it.
 People around you, and your “teams” will thank you later.

 The older you get, the more the years seem to just slip away.
 Take the time during your winter break to set some goals for the New Year.
 Setting goals can feel overwhelming at times, so keep it simple.
 I usually try to determine the destination I want to reach by the end of the year.
 Think about what is it I want to achieve in 2017.
 The more specific you are when setting your goals, the better.
 For example, it is easy to say I want to get in better shape this year.
 Anyone can say that, and it probably will not inspire you.
-A better goal would be that I want to complete to be able to perform 100 push-ups, or run the Army Ten-Miler in less than 80 minutes.
+A better goal would be that I want to complete to be able to perform 100 push-ups or run the Army Ten-Miler in less than 80 minutes.

 The simple act of setting goals and writing them down helps put you on the path to achieving them.
 Last year I set a goal to read one book a month.
 I was watching too much television.
 I did not fully achieve the goal, but I did make a lot of progress.
 It is important to track your progress in order to hold yourself accountable.
 The list below tracks what I read last year.